ALLUOS/ALLUOS.github.io/_posts/2021-04-01-evaluation.md

 ## Testing Semester 3
-<div id="intro"></div>
+<div id="intro3"></div>

 ### INTRODUCTION

 While the Escapeling project opens up many new features, testing does not stand still and adopts appropriate strategies to verify the quality of the added features.
-In this chapter, you will learn about the concept, organisation and results of our testing framework in the third semester of the project.
+In this chapter, you will learn about the concept, organization, and results of our testing framework in the third semester of the project.

-<div id="methods"></div>
+<div id="liter3"></div>

 ### LITERATURE
-For the correct operation and analysis of the test materials, initially the whole group studied all provided training materials and existing methodology described in the previous chapters on testing.
+For the correct operation and analysis of the test materials, initially, the whole group studied all provided training materials and existing methodology described in the previous chapters on testing.
 Our strategy adheres to some of the basic principles outlined in Jenkins' work [1].
 This is how we initially divided our work into Validation and Verification.
 Validation testing is also known as dynamic testing, in which we ensure that we have developed a product correctly in terms of design.
 Most often, it is this side of testing that includes working with potential users and various surveys, e.g. one of the studies that we are using is User acceptance testing (UAT).
 Verification, also known as static testing, allows us to check whether we are developing the right product or not.
-It also checks whether the developed application meets all the requirements specified in the root of our project.
-Furthermore, previously collected results from Second semester's User Acceptance Testing were studied.
+It also checks whether the developed application meets all the requirements specified at the root of our project.
+Furthermore, previously collected results from the Second semester's User Acceptance Testing were studied.

+<div id="testperf3"></div>

 ### TESTING PERFORMANCE